Irun to San Sebastián (Donostia)

 On the wall to the left, if you look closely, you can see two parallel red and white lines spray-painted onto the rock face.
 These lines mean that you’re on a marked hiking path, while turns marked in these same colors with an “X” mean that you’re going off route.

-Pictured here are a few of the many types of signs marking the Camino de Santiago trail.
+The Camino is also marked with various shell symbols, yellow arrows, or a region-specific marker.
+Pictured below are a few of the many types of signs marking the Camino de Santiago trail.
 The shells vary from region to region, but they’re pretty easy to find.

 After hiking back up to the ridge, I finished the last few miles of this hike in a hurry, as it had taken me nearly all day to make it back to San Sebastián.
+Once you retake the high ground, this route traverses along some steep cliffs and ultimately down into San Sebastián.

 There are several possible variations of this route, but this is the one that I know best, and it’s by far the most picturesque.
+Just be careful not to take any of the off-shoots that take you too close to the coast, because those can add a lot of distance to an already long day of hiking.

 This shot was taken just before starting the steep descent into San Sebastián, as the tree-cover begins to clear.
 Typically, this beach, La Zurriola, is packed with surfers, sunbathers, and tourists.

+One thing that I wasn’t quite ready for was the incredible hunger you build up by walking 12+ miles a day for several weeks on end.
 Because I had booked a round-trip flight to and from Bilbao, I spent my last week in Spain relaxing in San Sebastián, eating and swimming.
 Over the course of this hike I probably lost somewhere close to 10 lbs (4.5kg), and here I gladly started the process of putting the weight back on.

 The above picture shows the same beach, just a few weeks later, after I had already completed my Camino hike.
-Even as the sun sets, people can still be seen on the beach, and in the water with their surfboards.
+Even as the sun sets, people can still be seen on the beach and in the water with their surfboards.

 At the end of my first day on the Camino, I got some food from my favorite restaurant, Juantxo, with a few friends who still live and work in San Sebastián.
 It was nice to enjoy their company before setting out to complete this hike on my own.
+After a long day of hiking and swimming, I was ready to get to bed, so I could get an early start the next day.

 Final thoughts

-Another point that I want to emphasize here is that you will meet people on the trail.
+Another point that I want to emphasize is that you will meet people on the trail.
 Many of these sections go through busy cities and towns, and each night you will meet dozens of pilgrims doing the same trail as you.
-Because I was stopping a lot to take pictures, I didn’t stick with just one group.
+Because I was stopping a lot to take pictures, I didn’t end up sticking with just one group.
 I did, however, get to know most of the people walking at roughly the same time as me, because I would inevitably wind up walking near them at one point or another.

 Ultimately, I decided to do the Camino alone, not because I necessarily wanted to, but because I didn’t feel like waiting for anyone else to come do this.
 I wrote an entire article on the subject, so check that out if you’re looking for some inspiration for doing a solo Camino.